jcolag/AttaCard-Generator/README.md

 Information for the suits, like the names and "visual identity," are stored in `dynamic.csv`.

+## Arcana

+TBD

+## Generating Cards

+As mentioned, the `gencards.sh` bash script generates a random deck of pseudo-suited cards.
+It reads the suit names from `dynamic.csv` and uses some interesting-but-not-quite-sufficiently clever filters to pair off random values of different suits.

 # Credits
 [Squib](https://andymeneely.github.io/squib/) was created by [Andy Meneely](https://github.com/andymeneely) and made available under the [MIT License](https://github.com/andymeneely/squib/blob/master/LICENSE.txt).